Now that's more like it.

 RUTGERS 38, NORFOLK STATE 0

 So after a Week 2 in which everything went better than expected, Week 3 features a number of Big Ten/Pac-12 and other BCS matchups.
-If you're looking for tight games, I'd recommend Nebraska/UCLA, Illinois/Washington, Iowa/Iowa State (tentatively; if Iowa starts playing FerentzBall, abandon ship), and Penn State/UCF.
+I'd recommend Nebraska/UCLA, Illinois/Washington, Iowa/Iowa State (unless Iowa is playing FerentzBall), and Penn State/UCF.